hellocodepy/pycode/README.md

 - **Error Dialogs** — Friendly error handling for rate limits, auth failures, server errors.
 - **Proxy Support** — Respects `HTTPS_PROXY` / `HTTP_PROXY` environment variables.
 - **Models.dev Integration** — Auto-fetches real context windows from the models.dev catalog (same as opencode).
+- **Message Queue** — Type while the model is processing; messages are queued and sent automatically when the current turn finishes.
+- **Non-blocking Tools** — All tools execute in background threads.
+The UI stays responsive even during long-running commands or web requests.
+- **Update Notifications** — Automatically checks for new versions on startup and notifies you if an update is available.

 ### Available Tools